All Products

 5. Test the function code.

-You can configure function input parameters to simulate OSS events and verify the code.
+You can configure function input parameters to simulate OSS events and verify your code.
 In actual operations, the function is automatically triggered when a specified OSS event occurs.

-1. On the function details page, click the Code tab, click the xialatubiao icon to the right of Test Function, and select Configure Test Parameters from the drop-down list.
+1. On the Function Details page, click the Code tab, click the xialatubiao icon next to Test Function, and then select Configure Test Parameters from the drop-down list.

-2. In the Configure Test Parameters panel, click the Create New Test Event or Modify Existing Test Event tab, configure Event Name and the event content, and then click OK.
+2. In the Configure Test Parameters panel, click the Create New Test Event or Modify Existing Test Event tab, and specify Event Name and the event content.
+Then, click OK.

 The following sample code provides an example of event configurations.
-For more information about the event parameter, see Step 2: Configure input parameters of the function.
+For more information about the event parameters, see Step 2: Configure input parameters of the function.

 {